ydirson/gl-streaming/USAGE.md

 - Enabled by default.
 - Sample side doesn't use X11 so not enabled.

-### GLS_USE_SRVSIZE
+### GLS_USE_CLTSIZE
-- Use server window size instead of X Window size.
+- Use client X11 window size as surface size (instead of querying server and getting the fixed window size we currently have)
-- Disabled by default.
 - Only meaningful if USE_X11 is enabled.
+- Enabled by default.
 - May be useful to disable scaling of rendering to server window size.

 # Environment variable on launch